dbednarski/desafios/crawlers/README.md

 # RedditCrawlers

-This package provide tools to explore the trending threads of [Reddit](#reddit).
-The core is composed by the Python module ``crawlers``, which can be used in implementations for many purposes.
-The package also includes two own scripts to search for the trending threads of subreddits: the first is to be runned in a terminal, and the second is an implementation of a "[Telegram Bot](#telegram)".
+This package provides some tools to explore the trending threads of [Reddit](#reddit).
+Its core is composed by the Python module ``crawlers``, which can be used in others implementations for many purposes.
+The package also includes two own scripts to figure out the trending threads of subreddits: the first one is a typical script that prints the results in the terminal; the second one is an implementation of a "[Telegram Bot](#telegram)".

 ### Reddit

 The [Reddit](https://www.reddit.com) is a kind of forum with thousands of categories, the called *subreddits*.
-In each *subreddit* there are other thousands of *threads*.
+In each *subreddit* there are others thousands of *threads*.
 Each *thread* has a score, which is computed by the "up votes" minus the "down votes".

 ### Telegram

 The [Telegram](http://telegram.org) is a OpenSource and cloud-based instant messaging service, whose cryptography makes it one of the most secure messaging app.
 Telegram provides two API for developers make use in their codes and programs.

-Telegram supports a kind of account called *Bot*.
-It can be used to run programs and scripts inside the Telegram clients (app, browsers, etc).
+Telegram supports a type of account called *Bot*, that can be used to run programs and scripts inside the Telegram clients (app, browsers, etc).
 For example, [YTranslateBot](https://telegram.me/YTranslateBot) is a *Bot* that translate text among many languages.

 ## File structure